rm3l/maoni/README.md

 I experimented with a simple dialog, then tried a bunch of other libraries, but could not find one with screenshot capturing capabilities, not vendor lock-in, and which is almost a no-brainer as to integrating with any remote services.
+I was also looking for screen capture highlight / blackout capability, in use for issue reporting in several apps from Google.

 So as a way to give back to the Open Source community, I decided to create Maoni as a separate library project.

-As a side note, Maoni is a Swahili word for comments or opinions.
+By the way, as a side note, Maoni is a Swahili word for comments or opinions.

 ## Sample App